Daron Acemoglu

 DA: I’m proud of all my heritages, and I’m delighted that I have been able to learn from many different experiences.

-AS: Do you think you’ll get a chance to celebrate, Or is it just going to be phone calls all day?
+AS: Do you think you’ll get a chance to celebrate, or is it just going to be phone calls all day?

 DA: Of course.
-Well, I’m right now in Athens, I’ll be on my way to Boston tomorrow morning and I’ll celebrate with my family tomorrow evening.
+I’m right now in Athens, I’ll be on my way to Boston tomorrow morning and I’ll celebrate with my family tomorrow evening.

 AS: Lovely.
 Thank you very much indeed.
 Lovely speaking to you.